adligo/fabricate.adligo.org/README.txt

 Setup the JAVA_HOME and FABRICATE_HOME environment variable which should point to a uncompressed copy of fabricate.

+Optionally the FABRICATE_REPOSITORY environment variable can be se to store the local repository in a location other than the default ${USER_HOME}/local_repository.

 Add fab (the shell script) to your path.

 To run in default mode simply type